HasanOmar1/Exam/README.md

 Things to know:

 Im using free Render tier to host my server so the server might not work as intended because it takes long time to scrape the data which leads to navigation timeout error. <br>
-One of the solutions to fix that is to remove the rateLimiter and it work fine but it still takes time to scrape the data. <br>
+I fixed it by changing the rateLimiter middleware to 100 requests per minute. <br>
 Setup the server locally and it will scrape pretty quickly.

 ---